I am an avid practitioner of Ashtanga Hatha Yoga. I love travelling and photography and have been to India 4 times.

-Those who are new to Bikram Yoga are particularly interested with the use of heat during each session.
+Those who are new to Bikram Yoga are particularly interested in the use of heat during each session.
 According to the philosophy of Bikram or Hot Yoga, heat is important in making your muscles more pliant.
 This will enable those muscles to provide a wider range of motion and become more fluid when stretching for an injury-free and safer execution of its poses.

 Preparation for Bikram Yoga Class

-Here is a step-by-step procedure that you need to undergo if you want to get the best out of your bikram yoga class:
+Here is a step-by-step procedure that you need to undergo if you want to get the best out of your Bikram yoga class: